fmalina/upload/README.rst

             return True
         return False

-The above ensures that a collection is only editable by its user.
+The above ensures that a collection is only editable by its user and staff.

 Contribute
 ----------